10 Best Fleece Jackets For Hiking + Backpacking

 There is no one best fleece jacket – it depends on what you’re looking for and whether warmth or breathability is more important.

-That being said, Patagonia was at the forefront of the fabric and continues to innovate today with more breathable and sustainable fleece.
-Another fleece jacket that has weathered the trends is the North Face Denali 2, which was released in 1986 and updated in the 90s.
-Designed for use on Mount Everest, it is an ultra warm fleece.
-The nylon panels are an iconic design that is popular again.
+That being said, Patagonia was at the forefront of the fabric and continues to innovate today with increasingly breathable and sustainable fleece fabrics.
+The North Face is another fleece brand with history.
+The Denali 2, designed for use on Mount Everest, was released in 1986 and updated in the 90s.
+The plush fabric with nylon panels is an iconic design that is stille popular today.

 There are plenty newer entries to the fleece game, mostly focusing on types of grid fleece.
 Find the one that fits your body and budget.